8-year-old dog dies on Delta Air Lines layover from Phoenix to Newark

-A dog traveling from Phoenix to Newark on Delta Air Lines died in his crate on a layover in Detroit earlier this week, the latest deadly incident involving pets and planes.
+A dog traveling from Phoenix to Newark, N.J., on Delta Air Lines died in his crate on a layover in Detroit earlier this week, the latest deadly incident involving pets and planes.

-An 8-year-old Pomeranian named Alejandro was found dead at Detroit Metropolitan Airport Wednesday morning,after the first flight landed and before the connecting flight to Newark took off, the airline confirmed to The Arizona Republic.
+An 8-year-old Pomeranian named Alejandro was found dead at Detroit Metropolitan Airport on Wednesday morning, after the first flight landed and before the connecting flight to Newark took off, the airline confirmed to The Arizona Republic.

 The dog's owners, Michael Dellegrazie and his girlfriend, sent their dog in a crate in cargo to the East Coast on the flight because they are moving to New York, their attorney, Evan Oshan, told CNN.